Spain holidays spain home insurance

 TV

 A job in Spain your greatest asset when it comes to finding a job in Spain will be an ability to speak Spanish.
-This will greatly increase the chances of finding work in Spain
+This will greatly increase finding work in Spain

 To find work in Spain even if you're not fluent in the language, mastering the basics and being able to hold at least some kind of conversation in Spanish will greatly increase your chances of finding a job in Spain.
 Those who speak English, Spanish and German are usually able to jump straight to the front of the job queue in popular tourist areas.